Contract profiles and promotion ladder

 If an artifact is reused by another repo, the producer must either:

-- promote it to Profile 1 with manifest + run record + explicit seam, or
+- promote it to Profile 1 with a knowledge artifact manifest, fixtures, validation, compatibility policy, and explicit seam, or

 - export it through an adapter that emits a Profile 1 or Profile 2 artifact.